Building a Multi-Step Quote Form in Laravel with Livewire: Structuring Step 5 for Specialized Services

 The result?
 A form that feels fast, smart, and forgiving — even when asking about nori sheet thickness.

-Building Step 5 taught us that complexity isn’t the enemy.
+Building Step 5 taught me that complexity isn’t the enemy.
 Misplaced complexity is.
-By isolating specialized services and leaning into Livewire’s reactive PHP model, we kept the code clean, the UX focused, and the quote funnel converting.
+By isolating specialized services and leaning into Livewire’s reactive PHP model, I kept the code clean, the UX focused, and the quote funnel converting.
 And honestly?
 It made building for niche catering a lot more fun.